openstack-archive/sahara/doc/source/overview.rst

 General Workflow
 ----------------

-Savanna will provide two level of abstraction for API and UI based on the addressed use cases: cluster provisioning and analytics as a service.
+Sahara will provide two level of abstraction for API and UI based on the addressed use cases: cluster provisioning and analytics as a service.

 For the fast cluster provisioning generic workflow will be as following: